-I asked myself the same question before I invested in these devices.
-After reading dozens of articles, having discussions with pro cyclists, and doing some training, I summarized everything I learned in this article.
+Wondering whether you should train with power data, a heart rate monitor, or both to effectively improve your performance?
+I asked myself the same question before investing in these devices.
+After reading dozens of articles, talking with pro cyclists, and doing some training myself, I’ve summarized everything I learned in this article.

-The difference between a power meter and a heart rate monitor is that the power meter will provide you with objective, instantaneous data about your effort.
-Heart rate monitors measure heart rate, a lagging indicator of our body’s response to a given effort, and can be influenced by other factors like your fatigue.
-So, the best practice is to use them both at once.
+The main difference between a power meter and a heart rate monitor is that the power meter provides objective, instantaneous data about your effort.
+Heart rate monitors measure heart rate, a lagging indicator of your body’s response to a given effort, and can be influenced by other factors like fatigue.
+The best practice is to use them both and analyze the data during and after the training.

 Power Meter Data: Instant and Objective